Azure/Azure-Proactive-Resiliency-Library/docs/content/services/container/aks/_index.md

 **Guidance**

-Configure ReplicaSet's in the POD or Deployment manifests to maintain a stable set of replica Pods running at any given time.
+Configure ReplicaSets in the Pod or Deployment manifests to maintain a stable set of replica Pods running at any given time.
 This feature will guarantee the availability of a specified number of identical Pods.

 **Resources**